elkcityhazard/nmc-presentation/content/nmc-presentation/5_determine_existing_data_shapes.md

 ### What I Did
 - WP API Endpoints were available and for posts gave a mostly detailed representation of the data
--  Created Middleware to add `X-Forwarded-For`, `X-REAL-IP`, alternating user agents, denormalized urls, parameter manipulation, parameter pollution(multiple of the same query param), randomized protocols
-- Ended up with a combination of BurpSuite and mullvad vpn proxy
+-  A combination of BurpSuite and mullvad vpn proxy to bypass rate limit
 {{% /section %}}
 {{% section %}}
 - Utilized wayback machine to find old documentation to learn how to